vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/vuepress/markdown.md

 :::

-In addition to a single line, you can also specify multiple single lines, ranges, or both:
+Beides a single line, you can also specify multiple single lines, ranges, or both:

 - Line ranges: for example `{5-8}`, `{3-10}`, `{10-17}`
 - Multiple single lines: for example `{4,7,9}`